honorezemagho/Team-222-SDG2-P1/README.md

 This starter uses [Parcel](https://parceljs.org/getting_started.html) as the bundler.
 It is much simpler that WebPack and the others

+## Deployment

+- run `npm run build` build files using `parcel` and store it in `build` folder.

+After you have to

+-  create a secret in your github account and name it `MY_TOKEN`  you can put whatever you want as a secret and github will automatically encrypt it.
+Github will use it to trigger action that is defined in the workflow.

+-  run 'git push' to push your code into your github repository and this will launch the trigger and deploy it to github pages of the project.

 #### Hints

 - Run `npm install` or `yarn install` to get started.
 We'll assume you are using Yarn.